2024 Transformation: Frequently Asked Questions

 One of the objectives of the New Frontiers in Research Fund (NFRF) is to increase collaboration among disciplines that do not traditionally conduct research together, in the hope of achieving new breakthroughs.
 The group-level Canadian Research and Development Classification (CRDC) codes are used to confirm that the proposed research meets a minimum threshold for interdisciplinarity.

-To meet the requirements for the Transformation stream, the proposed research must also incorporate areas of research that fall under the mandates of at least two federal research granting agencies (CIHR, NSERC, SSHRC).
+To meet the requirements for the Transformation stream, the proposed research must also incorporate areas of research that fall under the mandates of at least two federal research funding agencies (the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) or the Social Sciences and Humanities Research Council (SSHRC).
 Projects are expected to engage the full range of disciplines required to achieve the project goals.

 The multidisciplinary review panel members will ultimately assess the interdisciplinarity and determine whether the proposed research meets the requirements.